 Liability Risk Environmental Concern

-• If buying, ask your inspector to specifically look for tank evidence
+• If you're buying a home, ask your inspector to specifically look for signs of a buried tank

 What to do